 Get Help Applying

 Not sure where to begin your 100% Permanent and Total PTSD rating application?
 Give us a call.
 Woods & Woods will never charge for help with your 100% Permanent and Total PTSD rating application.
 We’ve helped thousands of veterans apply for benefits at no cost.
 Some veterans obtain a 100% Permanent and Total PTSD rating on their initial application.
 If you do, congratulations!
 You don’t owe us a penny for our help.
 If you’re unhappy with your rating, we can help you with the appeal process too.

 Get Help Appealing

 If you are denied your 100% Permanent and Total PTSD rating or rated too low, you have the option to appeal.
 The veterans disability lawyers at Woods & Woods only charge if your appeal is successful.
 We have represented many veterans seeking a 100% Permanent and Total PTSD rating.

-When you hire Woods & Woods, you’ll get an experienced VA-certified disability attorney.
+When you hire Woods & Woods, you’ll get an experienced VA-accredited attorney.
 Since 1985, Woods & Woods has successfully represented thousands of disabled veterans.
 We are nationally recognized as a leader in the VA disability law field.
 Our lawyers regularly teach at national conferences.
 We have even taught other law firms how to represent disabled veterans.